klayu/hb_beacon/content/en/blog/its-hard-to-be-an-infj.md

 **Judging -Perceiving**

 The judging (J) type is more focused and comfortable with closure than the perceiving (P) type.
 People with a dominant judging function rarely miss deadlines or are tardy for appointments.
 The perceiving type is more happy-go-lucky, often has several projects going at once, and is more casual about deadlines.

+{{<

+leftbanner src="/images/cc1.gif"

-When making a major purchase such as a car, the perceiving type enjoys the information-gathering and comparison-shopping part, but is a little uneasy once a selection has been made—worrying that more research should have been done.
+text1="When making a major purchase such as a car, the perceiving type enjoys the information-gathering and comparison-shopping part, but is a little uneasy once a selection has been made—worrying that more research should have been done. "

+text2=""

+>}}

 The judging person is glad the purchase has been decided upon and the check written.

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>

 **It’s Hard To Be an INFJ**